tjcsl/cslbot/README.md

 Credits
 -------
 Created by fwilson (Fox Wilson, Class of 2016).
-Improved by pfoley (Peter Foley, Class of 2013).
+Rewritten by pfoley (Peter Foley, Class of 2013).
 Improved by sdamashek (Samuel Damashek, Class of 2017).
 Improved by csssuf.
 Improved by TechFilmer.